everypolitician/compare_with_wikidata/README.md

   that include these templates, as [Listeria](https://tools.wmflabs.org/listeria/) does, and process all of them in the same way.
-* At the moment you have to specify a SPARQL query, but it would be good to have a default that finds people who are indicated to be a representative of the house specified by `everypolitician_slug` (and with a new `term` parameter) by any of the means that term-specific memberships are represented in Wikidata.
-* At the moment you have to specify a particular term by restrictions in the `sparql` and `morph_sql` queries, but it would be good to just specify a term ID - we haven't completely thought through how best to do that yet.
 * We might want instead to have separate templates for the different types of discrepancy that this tool reports on (e.g. person in Morph not found in Wikidata, person in